-• Every class will experience a Woodland School day each half term.
+Every class will experience a Woodland School day each half term.
+This will be achieved by utilising our allotment.

 Safety and Behaviour

 - Thorough risk assessments have been completed for all aspects of Woodland School. - Appropriate clothing must be worn. - Please carefully read the information on ticks provided in this pack. - Moss Lane's behaviour policy remains the same. - Missing a Woodland School session will not be used as a consequence for bad behaviour.